dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/zeebe-command.md

 #### throw-error

 The `throw-error` operation throw an error to indicate that a business error is occurred while processing the job.
-The error is identified by an error code and is handled by an error catch event in the workflow with the same error code.
+The error is identified by an error code and is handled by an error catch event in the process with the same error code.

-To perform a `throw-error` operation, invoke the Zeebe command binding with a `POST` method and the following JSON body:
+To perform a `throw-error` operation, invoke the Zeebe command binding with a `POST` method, and the following JSON body:

 ```json
 {